 The disease can be treated-excised or cauterized during this surgery.
 Women with endometriosis who have completed child-bearing often choose definitive surgical treatment with hysterectomy (removal of the uterus) in addition to the removal of one or both ovaries.

-Pelvic pain can be a distressing symptom, and sometimes a confusing one, as there are so many possible causes.
-General categories of problems that cause pelvic pain include gynecologic as well as urologic, gastrointestinal, and musculoskeletal.
+Pelvic pain can be a distressing and confusing symptom, as there are many possible causes.
+General categories of problems that cause pelvic pain include gynecologic, urologic, gastrointestinal, and musculoskeletal problems.
 Pelvic pain can be acute (sudden in onset) or chronic (of longer duration).

-An evaluation for pelvic pain in our office begins with careful questioning about the location and time course of your pain, as well as any associated symptoms and past history.
-Some conditions such as endometriosis can run in families, so we ask about family history as well.
-A physical exam including a pelvic exam is done.
-Additional testing such as urine pregnancy test, bloodwork and vaginal ultrasound can all be done in our office.
+An evaluation for pelvic pain in our office begins with careful questioning about the location and time course of your pain, as well as any associated symptoms and history.
+Some conditions like endometriosis can run in families, so we ask about family history as well.
+A physical exam, including a pelvic exam, is done.
+Additional testing like a urine pregnancy test, bloodwork, and a vaginal ultrasound can all be done in our office.

-If a gynecologic cause like endometriosis, pelvic inflammatory disease, pregnancy complication or ovarian cyst is suspected or found, we can manage this with medications and/or surgery.
-Urologic causes such as kidney stones or interstitial cystitis, or GI causes such as appendicitis, diverticulitis, or inflammatory bowel disease may require referral to other specialists, by us or through your PCP at our recommendation.
+If a gynecologic cause like endometriosis, pelvic inflammatory disease, pregnancy complication, or ovarian cysts are suspected or found, we can manage this with medication or surgery.
+Urologic causes like kidney stones or interstitial cystitis, or GI causes like appendicitis, diverticulitis, or inflammatory bowel disease may require referral to other specialists by us or your PCP at our recommendation.